RumezaFatima/DSA/README.md

 2. Write a Java program to find the numbers greater than the average of the numbers of a given array.
 3. write a Java program that takes a number as input and prints its multiplication table.
 4. write a Java program to sum the values of an array.
-5. write a Java program to find a maximum and minimum number in an array.
+5. write a Java program to find an array's maximum and minimum number.
 6. write a Java program to separate zeros on the left side and once on the right side of an array of zeros and ones in random order.
 7. write a Java method to find the smallest number among three numbers.

+**DAY-3**
+1. Write a program for Default Access Modifier.
+2. Write a Java program for Fibonacci Series.
+3. write a Java program to find a factorial for the given number.